sourcegraph/sourcegraph-public-snapshot/doc/extensions/index.md

 ## Authoring

 Ready to create your own extension?
-See the [Extension authoring documentation](authoring/index.md).
+See the [extension authoring documentation](authoring/index.md).

 For inspiration:
 - Check out the source code for existing extensions on the [Sourcegraph.com extension registry](https://sourcegraph.com/extensions) (on their detail page, click **Repository** in their sidebar)